DISHDevEx/cntf-puppeteer-tests/README.md

 Prerequisites:

 * *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create an EKS cluster, security groups and IAM roles*: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html
-* *Please ensure that the pipelines in the "CNTF-Main" and "CNTF-Custom-UERANSIM-Docker-Image" repository has been successfully deployed, as this ensures that all necessary components are available to support the execution of scripts in this repository.*
+* *Please ensure that the pipeline in the "CNTF-Main" repository has been successfully deployed, as this ensures that all necessary components are available to support the execution of scripts in this repository.*

 Steps:
-1. Create a fork of this repository and [Import](https://docs.gitlab.com/ee/user/project/import/github.html) it into Gitlab
+1. [Mirror](https://docs.gitlab.com/ee/user/project/repository/mirror/) this repository OR connect it [externally](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/) to Gitlab
 2. Perform a "Git clone" of this repository on your local machine
 3. Set up a private Gitlab runner on the CNTF EKS cluster (***Note:*** *You only need to do this process once, this runner can be used by the other CNTF repositories you execute*):
     * In Gitlab, on the left side of the screen, hover over "settings" and select "CI/CD"